matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 The objective of this algorithm is to maximize efficiency ( reduce probably for revert leading to retry cycles of valid request) and throughput ( allow many transactions to be included in each block).
 This algorithm does not attempt to provide a guarantee on final data consistency but instead relies on the base ledger contract to do so (e.g. double spend protection, attestation validation).

  The desired properties of that algorithm are

  - **deterministic**: all nodes can run the algorithm and eventually agree on a single coordinator at any given point in time.
-   - this is a significant property because it means we don't want to rely on a message-based leader election process like in some algorithms such as Raft.
+This is a significant property because it means we don't want to rely on a message-based leader election process like in some algorithms such as Raft.
 This reduces the overhead of message exchanges among the nodes
  - **fair**: the algorithm results in each node being selected as coordinator for a proportional number of times over a long enough time frame
  - **fault tolerant**:  Although pente already depends on all nodes being available (because of the 100% endorsement model) the desired algorithm should be future proof and be compatible with <100% endorsement model where network faults and down time of a minority of nodes can bee tolerated.

 ## Summary
 The basic premises of the algorithm are:

  - composition of committee i.e. the set of nodes who are candidates for coordinator is universally agreed (similar to BFT algorithms).
  - liveness of the coordinator node can be detected via heartbeat messages (similar to RAFT).
  - ranking of the preference for coordinator selection for any given contract address, for any given point in time ( block height) is a deterministic function that all nodes will agree on given the same awareness of make up of committee